On offer

 What’s included

-• Comfortable en-suite rooms in our partner accommodation(s)
+• Comfortable en-suite accommodation in our country house

 • Cooked or continental breakfast every morning